Like Irons, Your Hybrids Need a Good Fitting

 Different golfers require different lie angles.

-In a nutshell, the lie angle of the golf club influences the direction the ball starts when hit.
+In a nutshell, the golf club’s lie angle influences the direction the ball starts when hit.
 Therefore, it’s just as important to have the hybrid angle dynamically fit your swing as it is for fitting your irons.
-If the lie angle isn’t correct, the ball will start with a tilted spin axis and will have a curvature to its flight.
+If the lie angle isn’t correct, the ball will start with a tilted spin axis with a curvature to its flight.

-This also affects your swing mechanics, so if the lie angle of your clubs doesn’t match your swing, you are already making the game harder than it should be.
-A custom fitting using the Mitchell Golf Steelclub® Signature Angle Machine will result in better performance, more confidence, and a lot more enjoyment of the game.
-Our iron, metal wood, hybrid version uses Dual Precision Gauges for measuring and bending loft/lie angles on all irons, face/lie angles on metal woods and hybrids.
+This also affects your swing mechanics, so if the lie angle of your clubs doesn’t match your swing, you are already making the game more complicated than it should be.
+A custom fitting using the Mitchell Golf Steelclub® Signature Angle Machine will improve performance, confidence, and game enjoyment.
+Our iron, metal wood, and hybrid versions use dual precision gauges for measuring and bending loft/lie angles on all irons and face/lie angles on metal woods and hybrids.

 Now that you understand the importance of having the correct lie even with your hybrids, how many should you carry?

 Here is a great little tidbit of advice from golfingfocus.com regarding switching irons with hybrids.
-They turned to PGA Master Professional Dennis Clark, a one-time PGA Tour player who is also now recognized as one of the leading teachers by major golf publications.
-He recommends golfers measure their clubhead speed with their driver as the starting point to determine which irons you should replace with hybrids.
+They turned to PGA Master Professional Dennis Clark, a one-time PGA Tour player now recognized as one of the leading teachers by major golf publications.
+He recommends golfers measure their clubhead speed with their driver as the starting point to determine which irons they should replace with hybrids.

 • Under 85 MPH driver clubhead speed – look at hybrids for everything below your 7-iron.